milosgajdos/distribution/docs/content/spec/auth/token.md

 ## How to authenticate

-Registry V1 clients first contact the index to initiate a push or pull.
-Under the Registry V2 workflow, clients should contact the registry first.
+Distribution V1 clients first contact the index to initiate a push or pull.
+Under the Distribution V2 workflow, clients should contact the registry first.
 If the registry server requires authentication it will return a `401 Unauthorized` response with a `WWW-Authenticate` header detailing how to authenticate to this registry.